UnseenWizzard/git_training/README.md

 ---

-An interactive git training meant to teach you how git works, not just which commands to execute Based on the general concept from Rachel M. Carmena's blog post on [How to teach Git](https://rachelcarmena.github.io/2018/12/12/how-to-teach-git.html)
+An interactive git training meant to teach you how git works, not just which commands to execute.

+Based on the general concept from Rachel M. Carmena's blog post on [How to teach Git](https://rachelcarmena.github.io/2018/12/12/how-to-teach-git.html)

 ## This is currently a work in progres!